Ophira Eisenberg: Writing

 Her debut memoir, Screw Everyone: Sleeping My Way to Monogamy was released 2 April 2013.
 She has also been featured in a number of anthology books, including: I Killed: True Stories of the Road from America's Top Comics alongside Dennis Miller, Joan Rivers, Chris Rock, and Jerry Seinfeld; Rejected: Tales of the Failed, Dumped, and Canceled; and Heeb Magazine's Sex, Drugs and Gefilte Fish (2010).

 Acting

 Her acting credits include The Overlookers (winner of Best Picture at the Canadian Film Festival and Best Feature Film at the New York International Independent Film & Video Festival), Showtime's Queer as Folk, and CBS's The Guardian.
 She was also in the original Toronto Fringe production of The Drowsy Chaperone in 1999, which later became a Tony Award-winning Broadway show.

 Personal life

 Eisenberg lives in an apartment in Brooklyn, New York City, with her husband, Jonathan Baylis (a writer-producer-editor and comic creator of So Buttons Comix) and their son Lucas.
 She is Jewish and a breast cancer survivor.
+She is half Dutch, from her mother who came from Nijmegen.